rhymeyang/Se/docs/308/Week04.md

 ### Key Steps in Strategic Planning:

-1. Understanding Business Needs: IT must anticipate how business activities will evolve in the next five years.
+1. **Understanding Business Needs**: IT must anticipate how business activities will evolve in the next five years.
-2. IT Capacity Planning: Ensuring that IT systems will have sufficient capacity to support future workloads and transaction volumes.
+2. **IT Capacity Planning**: Ensuring that IT systems will have sufficient capacity to support future workloads and transaction volumes.
-3. Innovation: IT may drive future activities or influence how business activities will be carried out.
+3. **Innovation**: IT may drive future activities or influence how business activities will be carried out.

 ## Policies, Processes, Procedures, and Standards